grafana/grafana/docs/sources/developers/plugins/_index.md

 ### Plugin examples

-Text: Grafana Labs provides a number of best practice example plugins for different use cases to help you quickly get started.
+Grafana Labs provides a number of best practice example plugins for different use cases to help you quickly get started.
 Browse our [plugin examples](https://github.com/grafana/grafana-plugin-examples).

 ### SDK